 The Company does not have share options or a share scheme, and does not operate a pension scheme.
 None of the Directors are required to own shares in the Company.

 Performance

-The graph below shows the total shareholder return of the Company since its launch on 31 July 2015 against the RPI plus 3% over the same period.
+The graph below shows the total shareholder return of the Company since its launch on 31 July 2015 against the total return of the MSCI World Total Return Index (net sterling adjusted).